- Download our Guangzhou Schools Guide

 The good public transport in Guangzhou means that owning a car is often unnecessary.
 However, it is possible to rent a car with a driver, a common practice in China.

-Bicycles and scooters in Guangzhou
+Bicycles in Guangzhou